 ¼ cup of sweet peppers (I used Whole Sweet Piquante Peppers)

 A small amount of cornmeal to help the pizza not stick to the stone or cookie sheet

 First, season the meat with a sprinkle of garlic salt.
 Then, cook the chip sirloin steak in a cast iron skillet.
 Using the tip of the spatula, scrape apart the meat to help cook quickly until 95% cooked.

-Transfer to a plate lined with paper towels.
+Then, transfer to a plate lined with paper towels.
 Dry the meat and remove any excess fat.
-Then, cut into bite size pieces to help spread as a topping.
+Then, cut into bite-size pieces to help spread as a topping.
 Set aside.

 Roll out the dough on a floured surface.